-It is possible to generate various kinds of controls, including matched analysis with a time offset in the actual database, or using a pseudorandom clone database.
-However, the most general control analysis is achieved by comparisons against the empirical distribution of the test statistic.
-The event data comprise less than 2% of the whole database, and the non-event data can be used for resampling to produce a distribution of "control" events with the parameters of the formal events, but random start times.
-This provides a rigorous control background and confirms the analytical results for the formal series of hypothesis tests.
-See Figure 4 below, which compares the cumulative formal result against a background of 500 resampling controls.
-The experimental data are definitely from a different population than the control data.
-On the other hand it is easy to see clear that differentiation requires many events, perhaps 50 on average, and a dozen or more even in categories that show consistent effects.
-This is a consequence of a small effect size.
+It is possible to generate various kinds of controls, including matched analysis with a time offset in the actual database, or comparisons with a pseudorandom clone database.
+A somewhat more persuasive control background is created by simulation using random samples from the null hypothesis distribution, as illustrated in Figure 4.
+However, the most general and powerful control analysis is achieved by comparisons against the empirical distribution of the test statistic.
+The event data comprise less than 2% of the whole database, and the non-event data can be used for resampling to produce a distribution of "control" events with the same parameters as the formal events, but random start times.
+This provides a rigorous control background which confirms the analytical results for the formal series of hypothesis tests.
+Comparing the actual data against either simulation or resampling distributions, we conclude that the experimental data are definitely from a different population than the control data

-Figure 4: The bold line shows the cumulative deviation of results for formal trials, compared with 500 resampling datasets using the same event sequence, but with randomly offset start times.
+Figure 4: The bold line shows the cumulative deviation of results for formal trials, compared with 250 simulated datasets randomly drawn from the (0,1) normal distribution.